rocq-community/trocq/README.md

 ## Building and installation instructions

 Trocq is a still a prototype.
-In particular, it depends on a [custom version](https://github.com/ecranceMERCE/coq-elpi/tree/strat) of Coq-Elpi.
 It is not yet packaged in Opam or Nix.

 There are however three ways to experiment with it, all documented in the [INSTALL.md file](INSTALL.md).